SAP-samples/teched2022-DT260/exercises/ex2/README.md

 ## Exercise 2.2 Conformance
-The first widget will give an overview about process confromance.
+The first widget will give an overview about process conformance.
 The BPMN model of our best practices process (Sell from Stock - 5HL) was linked as a base process.
 The paths or hotspots are displayed as overlays.
 You can explore the different variants with the panel on the right.
 <br>![](images/2_014.png)